 Many DWI arrests in Texas involve alcohol concentrations derived from breath samples obtained during roadside tests or tests performed at police stations.
 A violation of the alcohol concentration limit definition of intoxicated is considered a “per se” DWI violation (with “per se” being the Latin phrase for “by or in itself,” as evidence of an alcohol concentration of 0.08 or higher is evidence of intoxication), but a person can be arrested based on the other definition of intoxicated that involved more subjective opinions of arresting officers or possible involvement of controlled substances.

 Common DWI Charges in Harris County

-The Gonzalez Law Group handles a wide variety of drunk driving cases in the greater Houston area.
+The Gonzalez Law Group, PLLC handles a wide variety of drunk driving cases in the greater Houston area.
 Some of the most common kinds of DWI charges our firm sees include, but are not limited to:

 - First DWI

 - Felony DWI

 - Drug-Related DWI

 - DWI with BAC .15